Los Angeles Chapter — California Association of Marriage and Family Therapists

 While there are many additional aspects* that can be included, a good parenting plan keeps the children out of the middle and helps parents provide structure and support for their children during and after the divorce process by creating an environment that minimizes the impact of divorce on their children.

-Barry Davis, Founder of Davis Mediation, has been helping clients get through the divorce process in the most amicable, affordable manner possible for 16 years.
+Barry Davis, Divorce Mediator, Founder of Davis Mediation, has been helping clients get through the divorce process in the most amicable, affordable manner possible for 16 years.
 His passion is keeping children out of the middle of divorce so they can grow up healthy.
 As a divorce mediator, Barry holds Masters Degrees in Clinical Psychology and Conflict Management and has served on the Torrance Family Court and Second Appellate District mediation panels.
 For more information, visit www.DavisMediation.com or Davis Divorce Mediation’s YouTube Channel.

 Attention LA-CAMFT Members!